 He spends much of the first part of the year working with the World Health Organization (WHO) on the militarised border between Yemen and Saudi, treating injured soldiers from both sides of the conflict.
-In June, he presents Evolution of Man and new works, 'Antenna' and 'CCTV' at Grey Borders/Grey Frontiers, the new Edge of Arabia show in Berlin, curated by Rami Farook.
+In June, he presents 'Evolution of Man' and new works, 'Antenna' and 'CCTV', at Grey Borders/Grey Frontiers, the new Edge of Arabia show in Berlin, curated by Rami Farook.
 Ahmed speaks in conversation with Greenbox Museum Founder Aarnout Helb at a Symposium on Saudi Art at the Berlin Akademie der Künste, and features on the cover of several German newspapers holding his hand to his head like a gun in front of 'Evolution of Man'.
 In October, he presents his first major solo show and launches his monograph at the Vinyl Factory Gallery in Soho.

-2011 | Ahmed becomes the subject of an online campaign in Saudi Arabia for the inclusion of his work 'Evolution of Man' in an exhibition in Jerusalem entitled "West End" at the Museum on the Seam.
-Names began to gather in a petition against Mater that was presented to the Saudi Arabian Minister of the Interior, the Minister of Foreign Affairs, the Association of Fine Arts, and ultimately HRH King Faisal.
-Ahmed was not personally responsible for the inclusion of his work in the West End show, and was sent by a private collector in the United States.
-Ahmed participates in 'The Future of a Promise', the largest Pan-Arab show of contemporary art ever held at la Biennale di Venezia, bringing together 25 recent works by some of the most influential artists from the Arab world.
+2011 | Ahmed becomes the subject of an online campaign in Saudi Arabia after his work 'Evolution of Man' is included by a private collector in an exhibition entitled West End in Jerusalem's Museum on the Seam.
+A petition against Ahmed is presented to the Saudi Arabian Minister of the Interior, the Minister of Foreign Affairs, the Association of Fine Arts, and ultimately HRH King Faisal.
+Ahmed participates in The Future of a Promise, the largest Pan-Arab show of contemporary art ever held at the Venice Biennale, bringing together 25 recent works by some of the most influential artists from the Arab world.

-The Los Angeles County Museum of Art (LACMA) acquires Ahmed's Illumination Diptych ('Ottoman Waqf'), the first acquisition by an American museum of an artwork by a Saudi Arabian artist.
+The Los Angeles County Museum of Art (LACMA) acquires Ahmed's 'Illumination Diptych' ('Ottoman Waqf'), the first acquisition by an American museum of an artwork by a Saudi Arabian artist.

-2012 | Ahmed begins his monumental 'Desert of Pharan' project, documenting the changes reconfiguring the holy city of Makkah.
-He spends time living in the city with different communities, photographing every facet of life that goes on amid the epic transformations.
+2012 | Ahmed begins his monumental Desert of Pharan project, documenting the changes reconfiguring the holy city of Mecca.
+He spends time living among the different communities, photographing every facet of their lives as the city is transformed around them.

-'Hajj: Journey to the heart of Islam', curated by Venetia Porter, becomes the first major exhibition dedicated to the Hajj.
-Ahmed's work Magnetism is included as part of the exhibition's contemporary section.
+Hajj: Journey to the heart of Islam, curated by Venetia Porter, becomes the first major exhibition dedicated to the Hajj.
+Ahmed's work 'Magnetism' is included as part of the exhibition's contemporary section.

-In collaboration with curator Robert Kluijver, Ahmed participates in the Kochi-Muziris Biennale with five photographs from his 'Desert of Pharan' series, documenting the movements of crowds and individual experiences during the 2012 Hajj pilgrimage.
-In February, Ahmed is part of a radical exhibition in Jeddah, entitled 'We Need to Talk' - curated by Mohammed Hafiz and Edge of Arabia.
+In collaboration with curator Robert Kluijver, Ahmed participates in the Kochi-Muziris Biennale with five photographs from his Desert of Pharan series, documenting the movements of crowds and individual experiences during the 2012 Hajj pilgrimage.
+In February, Ahmed is part of a radical exhibition in Jeddah, entitled We Need to Talk - curated by Mohammed Hafiz and Edge of Arabia.

-2013 | Ahmed shows photographs from the ongoing 'Desert of Pharan' series at the Sharjah Biennale 11.
+2013 | Ahmed shows photographs from the ongoing Desert of Pharan series at the Sharjah Biennale 11.
 In parallel, Athr Gallery presents photographs from the series at Art Dubai.
 In October, Ahmed's film 'Leaves Fall in All Seasons' (2013) is featured at the Architecture Film Festival Rotterdam.

-Ahmed founds pharan.studio in Jeddah as a 'cultural mining project' and collective space.
+Ahmed founds Pharan Studio in Jeddah as a 'cultural mining project' and collective space.
 It becomes a meeting and working place for artists in the city.

-2014 | Ahmed is part of the New Museum's seminal exhibition of contemporary art from the Arab world 'Here and Elsewhere'.
-'100 Found Objects', a solo exhibition at the Sharjah Art Foundation, opens - presenting a rich archive of materials and conversations that draw on the wider political and familiar histories of communities that once lived in Makkah's proximity.
+2014 | Ahmed is part of a seminal exhibition at the New Museum, New York, of contemporary art from the Arab world entitled Here and Elsewhere.
+A solo exhibition at the Sharjah Art Foundation, 100 Found Objects, opens, presenting a rich archive of materials and conversations that draw on the wider political and familiar histories of communities that once lived in Mecca's proximity.

-In December 2014, Hyperallergic rates 100 Found Objects number 8 in their annual top ten of global exhibitions.
+In December, Hyperallergic rates 100 Found Objects number eight in their annual top ten of global exhibitions.

-In September Ahmed's work is included in 'Never Never Land', curated by Amal Khalaf and Stephen Stapleton at the Edge of Arabia Projects Gallery in London.
+In September, Ahmed's work is included in Never Never Land, curated by Amal Khalaf and Stephen Stapleton at the Edge of Arabia Projects Gallery in London.